What Are the Three Angels’ Messages in Revelation 14?

 Wine

-Wine can be seen as a symbol of false teachings (Isaiah 28:7–10).
-Proverbs 31:4–5 warns that kings should not drink wine because it’ll cloud their judgment, and they’ll lead the people to forget the law.
+Wine can be a symbol of false teaching in the Bible (Isaiah 28:7-10).
+Proverbs 31:4-5 warns that kings should not drink wine because it’ll cloud their judgment, and they’ll lead the people to forget the law.

 Similarly, the wine of Babylon—its false teachings—leads people to forget God’s truth and His law.